Probabilistic Contrastive Learning for Domain Adaptation: Experiments

-The current SOTA method of UDA semantic segmentation generally adopts the distillation technique for post-processing.
-The distillation makes the training process very complicated and requires some special training strategies, such as initialization with a more transferable SimCLRV2~\cite{chen2020big} model.
-Therefore, here we divide UDA semantic segmentation methods into simple non-distilled methods and complex distillation methods.
+The current SOTA methods generally adopt the distillation technique for post-processing.
+It makes the training process very complicated and requires some special training strategies.
+Therefore, here we divide these methods into simple non-distilled methods and complex distillation methods.
+In particular, we take the non-distilled BAPA~\cite{liu2021bapa} with ResNet-101~\cite{ResNet1} as our baseline due to its simplicity and efficiency.
+For the hyperparameter in PCL, we set $s=20$ in all experiments.

 Table~\ref{table:BAPA_ours} gives the results.
 First, our method can achieve very significant gains on the baseline and outperforms all non-distilled methods by a large margin on SYNTHIA (6.5$\%$ for mIoU-13 and 5.9$\%$ of mIoU-16).
-Second, compared with the methods using distillation techniques, our method has only slightly lower performance than CPSL-D on GTA5 and outperforms CPSL-D by more than 2$\%$ on SYNTHIA. \textbf{Notably, the training cost of the distillation-based methods is particularly expensive.
-For example, CPSL-D requires 4*V100 and a training period of 11 days, while our method only needs 1*RTX3090 and a training period of about 5 days.}
+Second, even compared to distillation-based methods, our method has only slightly lower performance than CPSL-D on GTA5 and outperforms CPSL-D by more than 2$\%$ on SYNTHIA.
+Notably, the training cost of our method is much lower than CPSL-D (PCL: 1*3090, 5 days v.s.
+CPSL-D: 4*V100, 11 days).